 The program in East Asian Studies is an interdisciplinary exploration of East Asia as a whole region.
 The program’s foundation is study in Chinese or Japanese language (or both!).
-Building on this linguistic entryway, students have the opportunity to enhance their understanding of the region’s culture through courses taught in English.
+Building on this linguistic entryway, Austin College students have the opportunity to enhance their understanding of the region’s culture through courses taught in English.
 We believe that this combination gives our students the best possible basis for becoming global citizens informed about this important region.

 - Scott Langton’s course Japan & Cinema explores the films of well-known directors (Mizoguchi, Ozu, Kurosawa) as well as those of the less well known (Nishikawa Miwa, Ogigami Naoko, Teshigahara Hiroshi), and considers transnational films (Riding Alone for Thousands of Miles, My Way, Cape No. 7) and how they are viewed by East Asian audiences.

 We currently support semester-long programs in China in Beijing, Shanghai, and Xi’an, in Japan in Tokyo and Nagoya, and in Taiwan in Taipei.
 Close to 90% of our 2016 majors had some international experience in East Asia.